yirouli/yirouli.github.io/research/dataviz.md

 3. Evaluate the proposed data visualizations on its potential of complementing existing exercise therapy.

 ## Contribution
-I design and lead the study (developing session scripts, moderate sessions), as well as data analysis process in this project.
+I design and lead the study (develop session scripts, moderate sessions, construct online questionnaires, recruit participants) as well as data analysis process in this project.

 ## Outcomes